Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 So you've got the American left now building up the notion that we're not at threat.

-Uh we're not really at great risk.
+We're not really at great risk.

 Let's put it that we're not at great risk.

-So we're we're just really overreacting here.
+So we're just really overreacting here.

-Uh and this friend of mine is really gung-ho.
+And this friend of mine is really gung-ho.

-I mean, his friend wants to just deal with the enemy right now, not waste any time, thinks that we're just really botching this in Iraq with the strategy, and by leaving Syria and Iran alone, that we are just just totally blowing things sky high.
+I mean, this friend wants to just deal with the enemy right now, not waste any time, thinks that we're just really botching this in Iraq with the strategy.

 They're all over the place.

-And we And we can't wipe out every country.
+And we can't wipe out every country.

 Why did they call it a world war?

-Would they, you know, if we aren't on offense, we're on defense, and this enemy will not stop.
+Would they, you know, if we aren't on offense, we're on defense and this enemy will not stop.

-And I said, Yeah, but for all the talk about World War II, there were basically three countries, Japan, Germany, and Italy.
+And I said, yeah, but for all the talk about World War II, there were basically three countries, Japan, Germany, and Italy.

-He said, okay, so I hear what you're saying.
+A said, okay, so I hear what you're saying.

 I hear what you're saying, and that unfortunately is our strategy.